 Undergraduate General Education Course

 Students will enroll in a course selected from the list of general education courses recommended specifically for IGP students.
 Upon successful completion, students can count the course toward their undergraduate degree.
 Please click here for the list of General Education courses that you can select your elective from.

 What is the class size?

 The IGP courses will enroll approximately 15 students per class.
 Each student will receive extensive individualized instruction tailored to his or her needs and intended program of study.
 In addition to detailed feedback on both content and language for coursework, instructors will work with students to tailor particular assignments to their needs.

-How do I qualify to participate in the Abroad at AU or the Washington Semester Program at American University?
+How do I qualify to participate in the Abroad at AU or the Washington Semester International Certificate Program at American University?

-Students who successfully complete the IGP (earning a grade of "C" or better in each of the IGP courses) will be fully admitted and enrolled into the Abroad at AU or the Washington Semester Program the following semester.
-What happens if I fail a course?
-Students who fail to earn a grade of "C" or better in each of the IGP courses will not be able to continue into the Abroad at AU or the Washington Semester Program and will need to return to their home institution to finish their studies.
+Students who successfully complete the IGP (earning a grade of "C" or better in each of the IGP courses) will be fully admitted and enrolled into the Abroad at AU or the International Certificate Program the following semester.
+Students who fail to earn a grade of "C" or better in each of the IGP courses will not be able to continue into the Abroad at AU or the Washington Semester International Certificate Program and will need to return to their home institution to finish their studies.

 If I accept to enroll in the International Gateway Program, what do I have to do?

 First, you will be asked to submit a non-refundable deposit to either the Abroad at AU or Washington Semester International Certificate Program in order to confirm your intent to enroll in the International Gateway Program.
 Second, you will receive access to a number of mandatory forms through your online application portal.
 This will also include instructions on how to enroll in a meal plan and request university housing.
 You will receive regular correspondence from American University regarding any subsequent instructions and with information about move-in and orientation.

 What is the normal length of study for the International Gateway Program?